 Colorado National Monument is famous in cycling communities for its majestic views and challenging climbs, but Historic Rim Rock Drive is also a popular motor tour.
 Hikers flock to the miles of maintained trails, photographers come year round to capture the spectacular views, and geologists study the unique landscape for its scientific value.
 Climbers come for the towering sandstone, and wildlife lovers may spot Desert Bighorn sheep, golden eagles, collared lizards, and many other special creatures.

 Saddlehorn Campground is located near the Saddlehorn Visitor Center, four miles from the west entrance (near Fruita, Colorado) and nineteen miles from the east entrance (near Grand Junction, Colorado), and is the only established campground within the Monument.
 There are 79 campsites with three camping loops within the Saddlehorn Campground (Loop's A, B, and C).
-Loop A is open year round and is first come first serve (sites suitable for both tents and RVs), Loop B (both tents and RVs) is reservation & one-night only, Loop C is first come first serve (tents and small vehicles).
-Loop's B & C are open March 17th through October 31st.
+Loop A is open year round (sites suitable for both tents and RVs).
+Loop A and Loop B (both tents and RVs) is reservation & one-night only.
+Loop C is first come first serve (tents and small vehicles).
+Loop's B & C are open March 23rd through October 31st.
 Restrooms have flush toilets and water available during the summer, and each site has a picnic table and charcoal-only grill.
 There are no electric hookups or showers.

 The campground is nestled within large red rock formations, with pinyon and juniper trees providing adequate shade.
 There are spectacular views of the Grand Valley to the northwest, and some of the park's most scenic monoliths and canyons to the southeast